PerfectlySoft/PerfectDocs/guide/Turnstile.md

 let authFilter = AuthFilter(authenticationConfig)
 ```

-These routes can be either seperate, or as an array of strings.
+These routes can be either separate, or as an array of strings.
 They describe inclusions and exclusions.
 Wildcards are supported where the wildcard character (*) is the last character in the string.

 Add request & response filters.
 Note the order which you specify filters that are of the same priority level: